skiprox/peer-workshop-of/WORKSHOP.md

 Let's ignore the attributes and uniforms from the programmable renderer.
 Other than those we have an input (`vecNormal`) which is coming from our `vert` shader, an output (`fragColor`) which we are sending back to our program, and two uniforms (`u_materialColor` and `u_resolution`) which come from our `main.cpp` file.
 We take these uniforms in our `main()` function and do essentially what we've seen before to calculate the color with lighting (check the Unity examples where we covered lighting).

-## 04 Explore
+## 04 Active Frag Shaders

 Challenges:

+* Play around with these frag shaders we've given you, and change the colors
+* Add new uniforms to the existing frag shaders and use these to change them
 * Make your own frag shader and apply it to a custom shape
-* Pass in custom uniforms to manipulate the shader
-	* what about mouse position?
 * Use the shader as a once-over texture (in other words, the coordinates system should be in reference to the object itself and not the field of view)

-## 05 Activate
+## 05 Explore Vert Shaders

 Goals: